kingluddite/web-dev-notes/full_stack/oauth/01-intro.md

 ```

 ## Restore the Passport session
-* this restores the user's previous session
+* This restores the user's previous session
-    - if a user was previously signed in, they still will be when they return to the site
+    - If a user was previously signed in, they still will be when they return to the site

 ```js
 app.use(passport.initialize());